mwielocha/factorio/README.md

 // new App(new ServiceImpl(new Repository)))

 ```
-You can also provide multiple implementations with the `@Named` discriminator:
+You can also provide multiple implementations with the `@named` discriminator:
  ```scala

  import factorio._